jbush001/NyuziProcessor/README.md

 * GTKWave (or similar) for analyzing waveform files

 ## Running in Verilog simulation

-The development environment should be relativey easy to set up.

 ### To build tools and verilog models: